Coronado – Easy to get to, Easy to get around…

 Los Angeles is two hours north (3-4 in heavy traffic), Legoland is 40 minutes drive and the US-Mexico border is 20 minutes south.

-Even the approach to Coronado is unique – Highway 75 takes you over the bay with a magnificent two-mile-long bridge that feels like its own thrill ride.
-At its peak you will get a glorious overview of the island, from yacht-dotted bay in the foreground to the fairytale turrets of the Hotel Del Coronado on the distant ocean shore.
+Even the approach to Coronado is unique – Highway 75 takes you across the bay from San Diego with a magnificent two-mile-long bridge that feels like its own thrill ride.
+At its peak you will get a glorious overview of the island, all the way to the fairytale turrets of the Hotel Del Coronado on the ocean shore.

 A Laid-Back Speed